SolidLabResearch/WhatsInAPod/content/comparison.md

 The benefit of the latter
-is that they might enable higher performance for derived APIs, although there is still the requirement of supporting non-RDF documents, such as for instance images or movies.
+is that they might enable higher performance for derived APIs, although there is still the requirement of supporting non-RDF documents, such as images or movies.

 The graph-centric interpretation imposes stronger requirements on the underlying storage.